sozykinsa/GUI4dft/README.md

 sudo apt-get install qt5-default

 These commands are suitable for Windows 10, Ubuntu 20, Mas OS Majave.
-For other distributions and operating systems, the command and set of required packages will be different.
+For other distributions and operating systems, the command and set of required packages may differ.

 To run the program, type